Air Conditioner Electrical Problems

 If your voltage is too low, your air conditioner will need to “hard start” each time, which causes unnecessary wear and tear on your air conditioner.
 This scenario is common when your air conditioner is too big for your home.

-AC Capacitor Has Failed
+Your AC Capacitor Has Failed

 Most AC systems run on alternating current, which requires fan motors and compressor motors to have two capacitors.
 A starting capacitor is responsible for starting the motor, while a run capacitor maintains the flow of electricity to your motor.
 If one of these capacitors has failed, it could cause your AC to quit working.
 A bad starting capacitor is usually the culprit if your AC system stutters when it starts up.